imahdio/SOLIDWORKS-2022-Essential-Training/01-Introduction to SOLIDWORKS/README.md

 splash screen-It's an introduction page that is displayed as a program or computer is loading or booting

+pin sth up-to fasten something to a wall using a pin

 flyout-A popup menu that branches off some other visual element

 fly out-To depart from some place or thing hastily

+keep sth out-to not go in a place, or to stop someone or something from going into a place

+for instance-for example

+bin-a large storage container

 screw-a thin, pointed piece of metal with a raised edge twisting round along its length and a flat top with a cut in it, used to join things together, especially pieces of wood